Panos Panay (music executive): Education

-Panay has a Music Business & Management degree from Berklee College of Music, where he studied with Lauren Passarelli.
+Panay has studied for an Executive MBA from IE Business School/Brown University and holds a Music Business & Management degree from Berklee College of Music, where he studied guitar with Lauren Passarelli.

 Career

-Panay began his career as talent agent at Ted Kurland Associates responsible for the international tours of artists including Chick Corea and Pat Metheny.
+Panay began his career as a talent agent at Ted Kurland Associates responsible for the international tours of artists including Chick Corea, Pat Metheny, Sonny Rollins, and Nina Simone.

-In 2000, Panay started the company Sonicbids as of way of enabling independent artists to connect with music promoters online, using Electronic Press Kits (EPK) as a means of booking bands.
+In 2000, Panay started the company Sonicbids to enable independent artists to connect with music promoters online, using Electronic Press Kits (EPK) as a means of booking bands.
 Panay founded the company in his apartment in Newton, MA.
 The company later acquired ArtistData.
 Panay led the company as CEO for 13 years, until after its acquisition by Backstage LLC, in a deal backed by Guggenheim Partners.

-In 2013, after the sale of Sonicbids, Panay joined Berklee college to found the Berklee Institute for Creative Entrepreneurship (BerkleeICE).
+In 2013, after the sale of Sonicbids, Panay returned to his alma mater Berklee College of Music, to found the Berklee Institute for Creative Entrepreneurship (BerkleeICE).
 Among the institute's many activities are joint classes with MIT and the design firm IDEO, a summer high school program in collaboration with Brown University, sponsored internships, research projects including Rethink Music's Fair Music Report, online courses and other engagements meant to get students ready for careers.

 In June 2016, Panay co-founded the non-profit Open Music Initiative, in collaboration with the MIT Media Lab, and individuals including inventor Dan Harple and IDEO partner Michael Hendrix.
+The mission of Open Music Initiative was to promote and advance the creation of open-source standards and innovation related to music to help assure proper compensation for all creators, performers, and rights holders of music.